-NZ experts predict coronavirus 'worst-case scenario' and reveal how we can prevent it
+NZ experts paint picture of coronavirus 'worst-case scenario' and how we can prevent it

 "We just have to expect that there will be huge stress on the system in the weeks and months ahead so we should be really ramping up our capabilities."

+• Coronavirus: Prime Minister Jacinda Ardern announces restrictions extended to travelers from Italy

-The world is going to split into two groups of countries over the next weeks and months: those who have contained Covid-19 and those that haven't, Baker said.
+The world is going to split into two groups of countries over the next weeks and months: Those that have contained Covid-19 and those that haven't, Baker said.

 "We obviously want to be amongst the countries that have contained it.